AsYetUntitled/Framework/.github/CONTRIBUTING.md

     * ...if not then consider posting a tutorial on how to install it on the [Altis Life RPG forums](http://www.altisliferpg.com/).
   * ...be sure to thoroughly test your code for any errors and, if applicable, possible exploits.
   * ...optimise your code to have as little impact on performance as possible.
 See [code optimisation](https://community.bistudio.com/wiki/Code_Optimisation) on the Bohemia Interactive Wiki for more information.
   * ...if applicable, be sure to update the [BattlEye filters](https://github.com/AsYetUntitled/Framework/tree/master/BEFilters) and [SpyGlass variables](https://github.com/AsYetUntitled/Framework/blob/master/Altis_Life.Altis/config/Config_SpyGlass.hpp) to be compatible with your changes.
 If you are unsure on how to do so then ask if someone else would be kind enough to do so for you.

+### Help!
+The Travis CI build failed!
+* If the Travis CI build on your pull request fails then Travis may have detected a syntax error in the code.
+Click "Show all checks" near the bottom of your pull request and then click "Details" next to the check that failed.
+Search for "ERROR" to find what is causing the check to fail.
+* If the error is...
+  * ...possible missing white space after if detected then you need to add a space after the `if`.
+    * Example: `if (condition) then { code } else { code }`
+  * ...possible missing [round/square/curly] [bracket/brace] detected then check the syntax of your code.
+An [SQF syntax highlighter](https://www.google.com.au/search?q=SQF+syntax+highlighter&rlz=1C1ASRM_enAU584AU584&oq=SQF+syntax+highlighter&aqs=chrome..69i57.620j0j7&sourceid=chrome&ie=UTF-8) may be useful.
+  * ...tab detected then you need to indent with four (4) spaces for each one (1) tab.
+  * ...possible missing semi-colon detected then add a `;` where it is needed.

 ## Can I help?
 * If you are knowledgeable in [SQF](https://community.bistudio.com/wiki/SQF_syntax), [SQL](https://en.wikipedia.org/wiki/SQL), [C++](https://en.wikipedia.org/wiki/C%2B%2B), or [regular expressions](http://www.regular-expressions.info/), or are fluent in one or more of [these languages](https://community.bistudio.com/wiki/Stringtable.xml#Languages) then **you** have what it takes to helps us expand and improve upon this mission.